onox/orka/docs/numerics/tensors/matrix-operations.md

 - `Unique`.
 A **x** = **b** has exactly one solution for all vectors in `B`.

+!!! tip
+    If you do not know whether the system is always consistent with a unique solution, then it is recommended to just call the function `Least_Squares` instead (see below).
+    It will return a solution even if **b** is not in the column space of A.

 ## Trace

 The trace of a matrix or 2-D tensor is the sum of the elements on the main